PhilJG/baybayin/journal.md

 Sept 30
-added "if reviewed letters is more than 4 modal will not show up on refresh.
+Added "if reviewed letters is more than 4 modal will not show up on refresh.
+Added currentValue.reviewed = true on matchAnswer() but it doesn`t work.
+If I switch to true in console it works but not within the function.
+Not really sure why this happens.

 Sept 29
 Moved modal close eventListener to index.js.
 Also added span.display (close modal) to "none" when reviewed letters array is empty.
 I also moved generateQuestionLetter() above generateAnswer() so their would not be duplicate answers.
 Next step might be setting reviewed property on UTC time.
 Here are some resources